siddharth-pro/gitSiddharth.github.io/projects.md

 ### 8-bit RISC CPU
 * The processor is coded in verilog.
 * The design is verified by loading testvalue.bin file containing  all the instructions to memory through backdoor access and applying clock to the design in testbench.
-* The operations are verified through the waveform.
-* Operations such as reading from memory to register, writing to memory, addition and subtraction are verified.
+* Operations such as reading from memory to register, writing to memory, addition and subtraction are verified through the waveform.
 * Tool used: Questasim
 #### [View Project](/prorisc.html)